March through Newcastle over £100m cuts to services

 The Save Our Services march was from the Centre for Life to the Monument in the city centre.

-The protest has been organised by several local groups including Save Newcastle Libraries, the Walker Action Group and the Anti-Cuts Network.'Fed up'
+The protest has been organised by several local groups including Save Newcastle Libraries, the Walker Action Group and the Anti-Cuts Network.

 On Friday the council revealed its plans to shut two respite centres for people with learning disabilities had been placed on hold.